oc-soft/glrs/README.md

 matrix.forEach( mt => glrs.matrix_release(mt) )
 ```

-## Using webassembly by rust
+## Using web-assembly by rust

 This library is made from rust language.
 You might this library as rust's
 crate too.
-I customized some crates to compile this webassembly.
+I customized some crates to compile this web-assembly.

 1. I did not use wasmpack.
-2. I used xtask to build webassembly.
+2. I used xtask to build web-assembly.

 ### Build without wasm-pack.

-I had some requirements to use webassebly.
+I had some requirements to use web-assembly.

-1. load webassebly separately from javascript at http page.
+1. load web-assembly separately from javascript at http page.
 2. have well transpiled type-script declaration.

 I tried to run wasm-pack with web option first, I could not get either
 requirements.
 If I load wasmpack separately, I had to write type-script
 declaration by hand.
 If I use transpiled type-script declations, I had no
-choice but to load one javascript embedding webassebmly.
+choice but to load one javascript embedding web-assebmly.

 I customized wasm-bindgen tool to generate type-script declaration for my
 requirement.
 The wasm-bindgen-cli has new option web-bundler.
 The option
-generates type-script declaration to use compiled webassembly which is fetched
+generates type-script declaration to use compiled web-assembly which is fetched
 lately.

 I would like to use the customized wasm-bindgen tool  with wasm-pack, but